TI-Toolkit/tokens-wiki/tokens/DispGraph.md

 :End
 ```

-Now the `DispGraph` inside the loop ensures that the graph screen is updated every time, and the program will correctly display all eleven graphs.
+Now the <tt>DispGraph</tt> inside the loop ensures that the graph screen is updated every time, and the program will correctly display all eleven graphs.

 ## Error Conditions